 I'm Stephanie Morris, CPA.
 It’s time to sharpen pencils, buy books, and head back to the classroom.
-Let’s go back to school with a lesson on 2021 education-related tax breaks!
+Let’s go back to school with a lesson on 2021 education tax breaks!

+The first question you may be asking yourself is, what is a tax break?
+A tax break means that the federal government is offering you a tax reduction for a specified reason.
 The cost of education can be a major expense for families and individuals.
-Any informed tax professional should be able to equip their clients with the knowledge needed to plan ahead and take advantage of education-related tax deductions, credits, exclusions and saving incentives.
+Any informed tax professional should be able to equip their clients with the knowledge needed to plan ahead and take advantage of education tax breaks, tax credits, exclusions and other saving incentives.
 In this article, I’ll walk you through different education tax breaks and how much they may save your clients.
 Class is in session!

-- Scholarship income.
-Amounts received from scholarships and used to pay for tuition, fees, and required course related materials can be excluded from income by college students.
+- The first tax exclusion is scholarship income.
+Amounts received from scholarships and used to pay for tuition, fees, and required course-related materials can be excluded from income by college students.
 The scholarship must not represent payment for services.
-Undergraduate and graduate scholarships are eligible, and there are no income phase outs for the exclusion.
-Revenue Ruling 77-263 addresses athletic scholarships and states that the amount received for athletic scholarships is excludable from gross income if the university “expects” but “does not require” the student to participate in a sport, requires no activity in lieu of participation, and is not cancelled if the student cannot participate in the sport.
+Undergraduate and graduate scholarships are eligible, and there are no income phaseouts for the exclusion.
+Revenue Ruling 77-263 addresses athletic scholarships and states that the amount received for athletic scholarships is excludable from gross income if the university “expects” but “does not require” the student to participate in a sport, requires no activity in lieu of participation, and is not canceled if the student cannot participate in the sport.

-- Employer-provided educational assistance.
-Employees may exclude up to $5,250 of employer-provided educational assistance used for tuition and fees, course required materials, and even student loan payments for undergraduate and graduate education.
+- Another tax exclusion is employer-provided educational assistance.
+Employees may exclude up to $5,250 of employer-provided educational assistance used for tuition and fees, course-required materials, and even student loan payments for undergraduate and graduate education.
 Principal and interest payments paid by an employer after March 27, 2020 and before January 1, 2026 are eligible for the exclusion.

-- Forgiven student loan debt.
+- The third tax exclusion is forgiven student loan debt.
 Taxpayers, regardless of solvency, are allowed to exclude from income any student loan debt forgiven from 2021 to 2025.
-The student loan proceeds must have been used to pay for tuition and fees, required course related materials, room and board, and any other necessary educational expenses (including transportation).
+The student loan proceeds must have been used to pay for tuition and fees, required course-related materials, room and board, and any other necessary educational expenses (including transportation).

-- Interest on education savings bonds.
+- The final tax exclusion is interest on education savings bonds.
 The interest on qualified education savings bonds can be excluded from income when proceeds of the education bond redemption are used to pay eligible education expenses.
 Qualified education expenses for the purpose of the education savings bond interest exclusion include tuition and fees and contributions to a qualified tuition program.
 The exclusion benefit is phased out in 2021 for modified AGI of $82,350 to $97,350 (unmarried) and $122,550 to $153,550 (married).

 - Qualified Tuition Programs (529 Plans).
 Earnings on investments in 529 plans may be excluded from income if used to pay for qualifying education expenses.
 Eligible expenses include tuition and fees, required course materials, and room and board (if student is enrolled at least half time) for undergraduate and graduate education.
 In addition, up to $10,000 per beneficiary per year may be used to pay K-12 tuition expenses.
 A lifetime limit of $10,000 per borrower may be used to repay student loan principal and interest.
 Annual contribution limits are set by individual states.
 There are no AGI limitations.